mesosphere-backup/etcd-mesos/docs/administration.md

 Important tunables for you to select:

 1. `-cluster-size` should be 3, 5, or (in rare low-write high-read cases) 7.
 More nodes gets you more fault tolerance, better read performance, but worse write performance.
 2. `-auto-reseed` (defaults to true) determines whether etcd-mesos will perform automatic cluster reseeding when a livelock has been going on for a configurable window.
 See the "Mesos Slave" section of the [architecture doc](architecture.md) for a more in-depth description of what reseeding entails.
 The summary is: disable this if you are willing to see higher MTTR so that a human is always in the loop to determine whether to reseed or not.
+This trades a chance of data loss of writes that were not fully replicated when quorum was lost for higher availability.

 ## Monitoring